ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SMS+MMS_MO.md

 <p><strong>MMS MO Received</strong></p>
 <p><strong>Synopsis: </strong>This Postback provides a notification when MMS MO is received.
 This postback will contain following nodes:</p>

-CODE, ORIGIN
+CODE, ORIGIN<BR/>
-NOTIFICATION &#8211; SMS sender mobile number
+NOTIFICATION &#8211; SMS sender mobile number<BR/>
-FROM &#8211; tags contain the phone number, including the country code, of the sender.
+FROM &#8211; tags contain the phone number, including the country code, of the sender.<BR/>
-TO &#8211; tags contain the destination shortcode.
+TO &#8211; tags contain the destination shortcode.<BR/>
-KEYWORD &#8211; tags contain the keyword recognized that was passed in the MMS.
+KEYWORD &#8211; tags contain the keyword recognized that was passed in the MMS.<BR/>
-TRACKINGID &#8211; tags contain a tracking ID, which contains the ID we've assigned this MMS MO on our system.
+TRACKINGID &#8211; tags contain a tracking ID, which contains the ID we've assigned this MMS MO on our system.<BR/>
-SPID &#8211; tags contain the SPID of the sender's carrier.
+SPID &#8211; tags contain the SPID of the sender's carrier.<BR/>
-TIMESTAMP &#8211; tags contain the timestamp that our system received the MMS MO.
+TIMESTAMP &#8211; tags contain the timestamp that our system received the MMS MO.<BR/>
-CONTENT &#8211; contains the file nodes sent in the MMS MO FILE &#8211; contains a single URL to a picture, video, audio or text file sent in the MMS MO.
+CONTENT &#8211; contains the file nodes sent in the MMS MO<BR/>
+FILE &#8211; contains a single URL to a picture, video, audio or text file sent in the MMS MO.
 The URL points to the location of the content on our servers.
 For those developing the back-end handling of the postback URL, you may choose to download/store these content files for whatever purpose you see fit.
-You may also choose to store the URLs for download at a future time.
+You may also choose to store the URLs for download at a future time.<BR/>
 <p><strong>This postback has the following anatomy:</strong></p>
 <pre>
 &lt;POSTBACK&gt;